Progress so far

 - APS and fatigue – this project investigated the impact of fatigue and physical inactivity in patients with APS

-- APS and autophagy – this current University College London project is jointly funded by LUPUS UK and the Louise Gergel Fellowship and aims to discover whether a malfunction in autophagy leads the immune system to attack the body and cause symptoms of APS
+- APS and autophagy – this University College London project was jointly funded by LUPUS UK and the Louise Gergel Fellowship and looked at whether a malfunction in autophagy leads the immune system to attack the body and cause symptoms of APSResearch Funding 2001-2018

 - Patients’ experience of a diagnosis of APS